 The Who brings Quadrophenia, the world’s greatest rock album, to Vancouver

-@shotbykevin ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, OCT.
+kevin statham photo ORIGINALLY PUBLISHED ON OCT.
 24, 1996 By Steve Newton If I had to choose one “desert island disc”—the all-time–favourite rock album to live out my days to while munching coconuts on some uncharted tropical atoll—it would have to be The Who’s Quadrophenia.
-Although its 1971 predecessor, Who’s Next, is generally regarded … Continue reading The Who brings Quadrophenia, the world’s greatest rock album, to Vancouver
+Although its 1971 predecessor, Who’s Next, is generally regarded as … Continue reading The Who brings Quadrophenia, the world’s greatest rock album, to Vancouver

 Warren Haynes says Dickey Betts and Derek Trucks are “two distinctly different personalities”

-ORIGINALLY POSTED ON STRAIGHT.COM, NOV.
+ORIGINALLY PUBLISHED ON NOV.
 10, 2004 By Steve Newton When original Gov't Mule bassist Allen Woody died of a heart attack in August of 2000, he left a sizable pair of shoes that have taken bandmates Warren Haynes and Matt Abst more than three years to fill.
-At first, the two remaining members didn't … Continue reading Warren Haynes says Dickey Betts and Derek Trucks are “two distinctly different personalities”
+At first, the two remaining members didn't even … Continue reading Warren Haynes says Dickey Betts and Derek Trucks are “two distinctly different personalities”